 The Angamis belong to the Naga ethnic group and are notable for their majestic Hornbill festival.
 The Angami Nagas are settled in the Dimapur and Kohima districts of Nagaland and are divided into four regions.

-The Agamis Nagas are hill people which depend on livestock rearing and cultivation.
-They are also known for terraced wet-rice cultivation made on hill slopes.
+The Agamis Nagas are hill people who depend on livestock rearing and cultivation.
+They are also known for terraced wet-rice cultivation on hill slopes.
 Furthermore, the artwork and handicrafts built by the Angamis are immensely popular.

-While the tribe’s festival is well-known around the country, the traditional attire worn by the Agamis is uniquely designed to signify prosperity and success.
+While the tribe’s festival is well known around the country, the traditional attire worn by the Agamis is uniquely designed to signify prosperity and success.

-The Munda tribe belongs to the Austroasiatic (a large language family of Mainland southeast Asia) speaking Indian ethnic group.
+The Munda tribe belongs to the Austroasiatic (a large language family of Mainland Southeast Asia) speaking Indian ethnic group.
 They are found in the northern areas of the country, particularly in the states of Odisha, Jharkhand, and West Bengal.
-Munda tribe is one of the largest scheduled tribes (ST) in India.
+The Munda tribe is one of the largest scheduled tribes (ST) in India.

-The indigenous people in India are extremely crucial as they help protect our environment.
-Unfortunately, their rights aren’t safeguarded and, in many cases, their land is taken away to make way for industries.
+The indigenous people in India are extremely crucial, as they help protect our environment.
+Unfortunately, their rights aren’t safeguarded, and, in many cases, their land is taken away to make way for industries.
 Presently, there is a need to secure the rights of these tribes in order to keep their population and culture alive.